EB-5 Immigrant Investor Program

 There are 6 main requirements for the Program:

-- The investor must produce $1 million in capital to invest in a new commercial enterprise.
-The investment amount is lowered to $500,000 for a Regional Center or rural area.
+- The investor must produce $1.8 million in capital to invest in a new commercial enterprise.
+The investment amount is increased to $900,000 for a Regional Center or rural area.

 - The investor’s capital investment must be lawful and “at risk.”
 Lawful means that the investor is required to prove their capital is from a lawful source.
 “At Risk” means that the investor is not guaranteed a return.